Life With A Chromebook: The Verdict March 7, 2014Posted by Chuck Musciano in Random Musings.

 Surprisingly, you may be closer than you think from an enterprise perspective.
 Most enterprise tools and platforms integrated some form of web access years ago.
 It may be ugly, and different from the legacy fat client, but it may be sufficient for your needs.

 Even if all the technology is capable, are your users ready?
 Only you can judge this, and their ability to make the move is more important than any other indicator of success.
 This isn’t a decision to be taken lightly and could be a career-limiting choice if made in haste.

 Personally, I don’t think most enterprises are ready for a full move to Chromebooks.
 I do think we all have pockets of adept users who would be willing to serve as test cases.
 We should take advantage of their skills and enthusiasm to further explore all this stuff and help make our future mass migration a success.
 Chromebooks in the enterprise offer compelling financial benefits, but only if the technology actually works for most, if not all, of our typical users.

-In my next post: some practical advice on what works and what doesn’t, day to day, on a Chromebook.
+In the next (and final) part of this series: some practical advice on what works and what doesn’t, day to day, on a Chromebook.

 Life With A Chromebook: The Reality February 25, 2014Posted by Chuck Musciano in Technology.

 In the first part of this series, I took at look at the basics of a Chromebook: the hardware, software, and a few first impressions.
 My initial impression of Chrome OS was nothing short of delightful.
 It boots fast, works perfectly, runs quickly, and handle all sorts of peripherals with aplomb.
 In this next installment, we’ll move on to day-to-day life in Chrome OS.
 Can I get real work done with it?

 Where Are My Tools?

 We all need certain tools to get our jobs done.
 For me, these break down into three groups: email, office productivity, and other useful tools.